 Internally the Flashback 3 system uses emulation running on an ARM-based processor instead of Legacy’s “2600-on-a-chip” and is not hackable to add a cartridge port for reading original Atari 2600 cartridges.
 However, original 2600 joysticks and paddles will work on this system.

 On November 13, 2012, the Atari Flashback 4 was released by AtGames.
 The console looks similarly like its predecessor, the Flashback 3; however, the noticeable are that the joystick controllers are now wireless and its library have increased to 75 games,15 more than Flashback 3.

-Games today contain speech and music and video clips but when a game containing speech is released in 1983, this was quite a feature.
+Virtually all games today contain speech, music and video clips but when a game contained speech back in 1983, this was quite a feature!
 The game ‘Quadrun‘ was one of the first game cartridges ever to contain speech (even though it was only for a few seconds) makes it a very rare and quite expensive title to look for.
 Here’s just a few rare titles well worth looking for ‘Tooth Protectors’, ‘Sword Quest’ and ‘Chase the Chuck Wagon’.
-Another of Atari’s collectables are toy cars made by ‘Hot-Wheels’ they do turn up from time to time and are a must for any collector.
+A few horror game to also look out for are The Texas Chainsaw Massacre & Halloween.
+Another of Atari’s collectibles are toy cars made by ‘Hot-Wheels’ they do turn up from time to time and are a must for any collector.

 A great old comedy due Morecambe & Wise made several Atari TV adds some years back that i think are a stroke of genius and they’re all well worth a look. . . lol.

 But i think this clip is an absolute classic, please let me know what you think?